ccollie/valkey-rfc/TimeSeries.md

 * The user will need to re-create the time series (using TS.CREATE/TS.ADD) and populate these objects **AFTER** switching to Valkey (with ValkeyTimeSeries).

-Users can generate an AOF file from a server (that has the RedisTimeSeries module loaded) and with an on-going timeseries workload that creates time series & inserts items into them.
+Users can generate an AOF file from a server (that has the RedisTimeSeries module loaded) and with an ongoing timeseries workload that creates time series and inserts items into them.
 Next, this can be re-played on a Valkey Server (with ValkeyTimeSeries loaded).
 Then, the user can move their existing workload to the Valkey server (with ValkeyTimeSeries loaded).

 ### Memory Management